 Buy: Kapopoulos art gallery, Tourlou art shop, Koukoumavla, Zafiria, Estir, the Nunnery of the Annunciation.

-Extra Glamour Tip: Visit Nautilus at sunset for an aperitif and an evening dip, take an art class in the Chora, attend the International Film Festival in July.
+Extra Glamour Tip: Visit Nautilus at sunset for an aperitif and an evening dip, take an art class in the Chora, and attend the International Film Festival in July.

 Similar-style glamour: Hydra